 A refresher training on how to monitor for dehydration was provided and the algorithm below was put up in every room to provide easy guidance for technicians.
 If dehydration was perceived by the technician, a cup of DietGel® 76A was added to the cage.

 Data on dehydration, treatments, deaths as well as the technologists and researchers’ feedback were collected.
 Only 3% of perceived dehydration was observed, with a large number of those that seemed to be largely due to extra attention to newly weaned animals.
 No deaths were reported.

 In conclusion, the water supply outage was navigated with minimal impact on the animals and HydroGel proved out to be very effective for future water supply outages and disaster planning.
-This work of invaluable importance was presented as a poster at the AALAS National Meeting in 2019 (download the poster here), and will be presented as an oral presentation at the upcoming 2020 AALAS National Meeting and will be submitted for publication by end of this year.
+This work of invaluable importance was presented as a poster at the 2019 AALAS National Meeting, and as an oral presentation at the 2020 AALAS National Meeting and will be submitted for publication by end of this year.

 Interested in more details from this study? download the poster:

 Glass Half Full: Hydrating Mice Without Water